Improving patient experience with contact center excellence

 If your call center uses customer satisfaction surveys it is important that you turn the data you collect into action.
 If agents are consistently getting low scores in surveys, coaching sessions should be set up to identify and eradicate the behaviors that result in negative customer sentiment.

 Though similar, client satisfaction does differ from customer satisfaction, but is equally important to consider in your overall strategy.
-A client is a type of cusomer who purchases professional services from a business, such as accounting, real estate or legal services.
+A client is a type of customer who purchases professional services from a business, such as accounting, real estate or legal services.

 There are many factors that impact the customer experience at every touchpoint throughout the customer journey.
 So, what is it that makes a great customer experience?
 The truth is that what makes a great customer experience for your customers might look a lot different than what makes a great customer experience for another business’s customers.
 That’s why it’s crucial to gain deep insights into your customers’ behaviors, preferences, and sentiment.
 You need to understand where your customers are interacting with your brand and how they feel about those interactions at every touchpoint.